AdaCore/spark2014/lrm/source/packages.rst

 #.
 In |SPARK| the elaboration of a package shall only update, directly or
    indirectly, variables declared immediately within the package.

+.. note:: TJJ asks: Is this a verification rule or a legality rule?
+   Ideally it should be a legality rule but the front end can probably only detect direct updates.
+The globals of called subprograms are needed to check indirect calls.

 Package Specifications and Declarations
 ---------------------------------------

-.. centered:: **Verification Rules**

-#.
-Each ``basic_declaration`` occurring in the visible or private part of a
-   package shall not read, directly or indirectly, any value which is not entirely derived from compile-time constants.

 .. _abstract-state:

 Abstraction of State
 ~~~~~~~~~~~~~~~~~~~~

-The variables declared immediately within a package and package declarations
+The variables declared within a package but not within a subprogram body or
-nested immediately therein constitute the *global state* of a package.
-Only part
-of the global state of a package may be visible to a client of a package;
-specifically the variables which are declared in the visible part of the
-package.
-The declarations of all other variables of the global state of the
-package are *hidden* from a client.
+block which does not also enclose the given package constitute the *persistent
+state* of the package.
+A package's persistent state is divided into *visible
+state* and *hidden state*.
+If a declaration that is part a package's persistent
+state is visible outside of the package, then it is a constituent of the
+package's visible state; otherwise it is a constituent of the package's hidden
+state.

-Though the variables are hidden they still form part (or all) of the global
+Though the variables may be hidden they still form part (or all) of the
-state of the package and this *hidden state* cannot be ignored for flow analysis
+persistent state of the package and the hidden state cannot be ignored for flow
-and proof.

-State abstraction is the means by which this hidden state is managed for flow
+analysis and proof. *State abstraction* is the means by which this hidden state
+is managed for flow analysis and proof.
+A state abstraction represents one or
+more declarations which are part of the hidden state of a package.

-analysis and proof. |SPARK| extends the concept of state abstraction to provide
+|SPARK| extends the concept of state abstraction to provide hierarchical data
-hierarchical data abstraction whereby the state abstraction declared in a
+abstraction whereby the state abstraction declared in a package may contain the
-package may contain the global state of other packages given certain
+persistent state of other packages given certain restrictions described in
-restrictions described in :ref:`package_hierarchy`.
-This provides data
+:ref:`package_hierarchy`.
+This provides data refinement similar to the
-refinement similar to the refinement available to types whereby a record may
+refinement available to types whereby a record may contain fields which are
-contain fields which are themselves records.
+themselves records.

+.. centered:: **Static Semantics**

+#.
+The visible state of a package P consists of:

+   * any variables declared in immediately within the visible part of
+     package P; and

+   * the state abstractions declared by the Abstract State aspect specification
+     (if any) of package P; and

+   * the visible state any packages declared immediately within the visible part
+     of package P.

+#.
+The hidden state of a package P consists of:

+   * any variables declared immediately in the private part or body of P; and

+   * the visible state of any packages declared immediately within the private
+     part or body of P.

 Volatile State
 ~~~~~~~~~~~~~~

-Volatile state is a volatile variable or a volatile state abstraction.
+Volatile state is a volatile variable object (as described in the Ada RM Annex C.6) or a volatile state abstraction.
+A volatile state abstraction represents at least one volatile variable or volatile state abstraction of another package.

-The abstract state aspect provides a way to designate a named abstract state as being volatile, usually representing an external input or output.
-A volatile variable is designated as volatile using a Volatile aspect possibly with a further designation of whether it is an input or an output.
+Volatile state is treated specially for static analysis because an update of volatile state is not ineffective even if it is not read by the program.
+Similarly, the values obtained from two successive reads without an intervening update of a volatile state are not necessarily equal.

+In |SPARK| a volatile variable is regarded either as an input or an output, but not both, to some external component.
+In Ada terminology this is viewed as a volatile input variable has at least one external writer but no external readers and a volatile output variable has at least one external reader but no external writers.
+A volatile state abstraction has the same restriction that it can only be an input or an output but not both.
+It follows that a volatile input state abstraction can only represent volatile input variables or volatile input state abstractions of other packages, and similarly volatile output state abstractions can only represent volatile output states.

+|SPARK| aspects are defined for designating a volatile variable, type or subtype
+declaration as an input or an output
+(see :ref:`volatile_input_and_output_aspects`) and a state abstraction is designated as volatile and either an input or an output when it is declared by an Abstract_State aspect (see :ref:`abstract-state-aspect`).

 .. centered:: **Static Semantics**

 #.
-The read or update of a volatile variable or state abstraction is considered
+The read or update of a volatile state is considered, for static analysis
-   for analysis purposes to be both a read and an update of the entity.
+   purposes, to be both a read and an update of the entity.
+A read of a volatile state is preceded by an implicit update of the state and an update of a volatile state is followed by an implicit read of the state.
-   [Thus, a read always has a side effect and a write is never ineffective]
+   [Thus, a read always has a side effect and an update is never ineffective.]

 #.
+It follows from the semantics of reading and updating of volatile state
+   that such state does not require initialization.

-In Global and Depends aspects this means that volatile entities will be
+#.
+In Global and Depends aspects this means that volatile state will be
    regarded as being both an input and an output and this fact may be stated explicitly in those aspects [, for example by using the ``In_Out`` mode in the Global aspect].

 #.
-However if a variable or abstract state is explicitly designated as being a
-   Volatile Input or a Volatile Output, an abbreviated form of the Global and Depends aspect is permitted [which gives a more intuitive view of the Global and Depends aspects]:
+However for volatile states an abbreviated form of the Global and Depends
+   aspect is permitted [which gives a more intuitive view the volatile state]:

-   * If the variable or state abstraction is designated as a Volatile Input, then it may appear just as an Input in the Global aspect.
+   * If the volatile state is designated as an Input, then it may be denoted just  as an Input in the Global aspect.
 Implicitly it is declared with a ``mode_selector`` of In_Out.
-In a Depends aspect it need not appear as an output as an implicit self dependency of the volatile entity will be declared.
+In a Depends aspect it need not be designated as an output as an implicit self dependency of the volatile state will be declared.

-   * If the variable or state abstraction is designated as Volatile Output, then it may appear just as an Output in the Global aspect.
-Implicitly it is not appear as an input as an implicit self dependency of the entity will be declared.
+   * If the volatile state is designated as an Output, then it may be denoted just as an Output in the Global aspect.
+Implicitly it is declared with a ``mode_selector`` of In_Out.
+In a Depends aspect it need  not be designated as an input as an implicit self dependency of the entity will be declared.

+.. centered:: **Legality Rules**

 #.
-[The read of a Volatile Input variable IP in a simple assignment, X := IP;
-   behaves as a procedure call of the form Read_Volatile (X) where the specification of the procedure is:

-   procedure Read_Volatile (X : out T)
-   with Global => (In_Out => IP);

-   Similarly the update of a Volatile Output variable OP, behaves as a call to a procedure of the form:

-   procedure Update_Volatile (Y : in T)
-   with Global => (In_Out => OP);]
+As a volatile state always has a ``mode_selector`` of In_Out in a Global
+   aspect, either given explicitly or implicitly, it follows that a volatile state cannot be a ``global_item`` of a function Global ``aspect_specification`` [which in turn means that a function cannot, directly or indirectly, read a volatile state].

+#.
+A volatile state shall not be denoted by a ``name`` of an
+   ``initialization_item`` of an Initializes aspect (see :ref:`initializes_aspect`).

+.. todo:: Consider more than just simple Volatile Inputs and Outputs;
+          Latched outputs, In_Out volatiles, etc.
+          To be completed in the Milestone 4 version of this document.

+.. _volatile_input_and_output_aspects:

+Volatile Input and Output Aspects
+^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

+A volatile variable has to be designated as either an input or an output in
+|SPARK|.
+This may be achieved by specifying an Input or Output aspect directly
+in its declaration.
+If the variable is volatile because its subtype is volatile then it may designated as an input or an output by specifying an Input or Output aspect in its type declaration or subtype declaration.

 .. centered:: **Legality Rules**

 #.
-As a Volatile entity always has a ``mode_selector`` of In_Out, either given
-   explicitly or implicitly, it follows that a Volatile state abstraction cannot be a ``global_item`` of a function Global ``aspect_specification`` [which in turn means that a function cannot, directly or indirectly, read or update a volatile variable].
+Input and Output are Boolean aspects.

 #.
-A variable with Volatile and Input aspects cannot be updated directly.
+An Input or an Output aspect, but not both, may be specified in a volatile
+   type declaration.

 #.
+If a volatile type declaration does not specify an Input or Output aspect
+   then a subtype declaration of the type may specify an Input or Output aspect, but not both.

+#.
+If a volatile type declaration, T, does specify an Input or Output aspect
+   then a subtype declaration of T is a volatile subtype with the same Input or Output aspect specification as T.  The subtype declaration may specify the same Input or Output aspect as T.

+#.
+If a volatile (sub)type declaration specifies an Input aspect, then all
+   variables of that (sub)type shall be volatile inputs.
+The declaration of such an object may specify an Input aspect but not an Output aspect.

+#.
+If a volatile (sub)type declaration specifies an Output aspect, then all
+   variables of that (sub)type shall be volatile outputs.
+The declaration of such an object may specify an Output aspect but not an Input aspect.

+#.
+A variable declaration may be specified as volatile if its (sub)type is not
+   volatile and, if a variable is specified as volatile in this way, then it shall specify exactly one of an Input or an Output aspect.
+If the declaration specifies an Input aspect, then the declaration is of a volatile input, otherwise it specifies an Output aspect and is a volatile output.

+#.
+A volatile input variable cannot be updated directly.

-A variable with Volatile and Output aspects cannot be read directly.
+#.
+A volatile output variable cannot be read directly.

 #.
 [The general |SPARK| rule that an expression evaluation cannot
    have a side effect means that a read of a volatile variable is not an